 - co-editor with Kaiama L. Glover, Jean Picard Byron, and Mark Schuller of The Haiti Exception: Anthropology and the Predicament of Narrative (Liverpool University Press, 2016).

 Co-authored with Darren Staloff.
 "Haiti in the Presidencies of John Adams and John Quincy Adams" in Cécile Accilien and Valérie Orlando, Teaching Haiti Beyond Literature: Intersectionalities of History, Politics and Culture.
-University Press of Florida, forthcoming 2020.
+University Press of Florida, 2021.

 "Raphaël Confiant and Jewishness: The Fraught Landscapes of French, Martinican, and Franco-Martinican Intellectualisms" in Sarah Phillips Casteel and Heidi Kaufman, Caribbean Jewish Crossings: Literary History and Creative Practice.
 University of Virginia Press, 2019.